 WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

-Fortunately, there are a number of established WordPress themes and plugins available to do the heavy lifting for you, which turns your hopes of “someday” creating an online course into a realistic possibility.
+Fortunately, there are a number of established WordPress LMS themes and plugins available to do the heavy lifting for you.
+These can turn your hopes of “someday” creating an online course into a realistic possibility.

 Let’s take a look at the foundation you’ll want to build for this “flexibility” to work for you.

 When exploring how to create an online course powered by WordPress, you’ll need the following core components:

 - Self-hosted WordPress.org software (not the .com version)

 - A course content plan

 - A WordPress theme so you can get the proper design and layout

 - WordPress LMS plugins, shopping carts, and email sequences all give you the functionality you need to deliver your content effectively